What is a group captive?

 • Lines of business: Auto liability, general liability, workers' compensation

-Wisconsin has enjoyed manageable growth since its inception and accepts a wide range of industry classifications.
-A strong emphasis on and adherence to safety and loss control initiatives has allowed Wisconsin to provide consistent material advantages to its member-owners.
+WiN has enjoyed manageable growth since its inception and accepts a wide range of industry classifications.
+A strong emphasis on and adherence to safety and loss control initiatives has allowed WiN to provide consistent material advantages to its member-owners.

 • Established: 2016